The IVC Filter Lawsuit

 Many patients have experienced complications after having a retrievable inferior vena cava (IVC) filter implanted.
-These small metal devices are designed to catch blood clots in the bloodstream before they can migrate and become a pulmonary embolism or other potentially serious health condition.
-However, because of design flaws and improper warnings about the danger of these devices, there has been an increase in claims regarding an IVC filter lawsuit against the manufacturers of these products.
+IVC filters are small metal devices that are designed to catch blood clots in the bloodstream before they can migrate and become a pulmonary embolism or other potentially serious health condition.
+However, because of design flaws and improper warnings about the dangers posed by these devices, there has been an increase in claims regarding an IVC filter lawsuit against the manufacturers.
 If you have experienced any negative complications after having an IVC filter placed, please contact an attorney to explore your legal options.

 What is an IVC Filter?

 IVC filters are small, cage-like medical devices that are intended to prevent life-threatening blood clots from migrating into the heart, lungs, or brain.
 These devices are designed to be implanted in the IVC (which carries blood to the heart from the lower half of the body) in patients who are at an especially high risk for developing a pulmonary embolism or other serious condition.
 IVC filters are intended to trap blood clots in the vein, causing them to dissipate before they can develop into a more serious condition.
 IVC filters are commonly recommended for patients who are unable to take anticoagulant medications or have been unresponsive to other therapies.
 These retrievable devices are not intended to be left in the body for an extended period of time, and should be removed when the patient is no longer in danger of developing an adverse condition.

 Lawsuits Stemming from IVC Filter Complications